MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 ### ![Merge](../images/tag_menu_merge.png) Merge

 Merge the selected node with a way (as a new way node) or with an existing node.
+To make this tool appear in toolbar, select a node and move it next to a way.

 ### ![Extract](../images/extract_node.png) Extract node